Dynatrace/Dynatrace-AppMon-Glassfish-Agent-Ansible/README.md

 # Dynatrace-Glassfish-Agent-Ansible

-An [Ansible](http://www.ansible.com) role for automated deployments of the [Dynatrace](http://www.bit.ly/dttrial) Java Agent for [Glassfish](https://glassfish.java.net).
+This Ansible role installs and configures the Dynatrace Agent of the [Dynatrace Application Monitoring](http://www.dynatrace.com/en/products/application-monitoring.html) solution for the Apache Glassfish application server.

-This role makes the Dynatrace Agent available to Glassfish by injecting an *-agentpath* option into a particular Glassfish `domain.xml`. **You will have to restart your application after placing the agent.**
+**Note:** you will have to restart the application server after placing the agent.

 ## Download